Orange Order

 The Orange Order is a conservative, British unionist and Ulster loyalist organisation.
 Thus it has traditionally opposed Irish nationalism/republicanism and campaigned against Scottish independence.
-The Order sees itself as defending Protestant civil and religious liberties, whilst critics accuse it of being sectarian, triumphalist and supremacist.
-It does not accept non-Protestants as members unless they convert and adhere to the principles of Orangeism, nor does it accept Protestants married to Catholics.
+The Order sees itself as defending Protestant civil and religious liberties, whilst critics accuse it of being sectarian, triumphalist, and supremacist.
+It does not accept non-Protestants as members unless they convert and adhere to its principles, nor does it accept Protestants married to non-Protestants.
 Orange marches through Catholic neighbourhoods are controversial and have often led to violence, such as the Drumcree conflict.